vpon-data/data-sdk/docs/CollectedData.md

 # Collected Data
 ---
 Data SDK collects 5 types of behavioral data, Permission, Device, Geolocation, Wi-Fi, and App related information, automatically.
 Besides, there are still some other optional data types you can collect if your App fits the requirements.
-Please contact datasdk.support@vpon.com for further supports.
+Please contact <a href="mailto: datasdk.support@vpon.com">datasdk.support@vpon.com</a> for further supports.

 | Data Category | Data Field          | Description and Permission                                                     | Application                                                                                                                                                          |